 - Step 2: Make sure the deer is hung high enough that its body is completely off the ground

-- Step 3: Cut the jugular vein and carotid artery on both sides of the neck to allow all the blood to drain out of the deer
+- Step 3: Cut the jugular vein and carotid artery on both sides of the neck to allow all the blood to drain out of deer.

 - Step 4: Let the deer bleed out for at least 30 minutes before butchering it